 Dr. Shulkind described the atmosphere of the game perfectly, saying, “I could immediately feel the energy.
 There was Israeli music; kids were singing and dancing; the cheerleaders were going; there was lots of ruach.”

 Before the varsity football game, the Middle School held its own Blue vs. White flag football game, fostering mentorship and camaraderie among the younger students.
 Coach Elliot Turner remarked, “It was like a ‘big brother – little brother’ relationship,” referring to the connections formed during the Middle School game.
-The excitement continued to build as families filled the stands for the high school game, with the Wildcats taking on Desert Christian at 7 PM, under the lights of Birmingham High School.
+The anticipation continued to build as families filled the stands for the high school game, with the Wildcats taking on Desert Christian at 7 PM, under the lights of Birmingham High School.

 Despite the loss to Desert Christian, the sense of community and support felt notable.
 The Wildcats showcased determination and teamwork, embodying the spirit of resilience for which Milken stands.
 Coach Turner praised his team’s efforts, stating, “The resilience we showed in the second half was remarkable.
 We came together and played our hearts out.”
 During halftime, the senior football players and their families were honored for their hard work and commitment as they received a framed action shot of a memorable moment during the season.